-The Kind Cuts for Kids organisation grew from a visit by Professor Paddy Dewan to Russia at the time of a train disaster in 1989.
+The Kind Cuts for Kids organisation grew from a visit by Dr. Paddy Dewan to Russia at the time of a train disaster in 1989.
 The visit sparked his enthusiasm for assisting overseas surgeons to treat children.
-In an effort to further this work helping overseas surgeons and children in need, collaboration was arranged with Médecins Sans Frontières (MSF), CARE Australia and the Royal Australasian College of Surgeons (RACS).
+In an effort to further this work helping overseas surgeons and children in need, collaboration was arranged with Médecins Sans Frontières (MSF), CARE Australia and the Royal Australasian College of Surgeons (RACS) occurred in the formative years.
 Initially, the organisation was developed as a committee of the Paediatric Surgical Association of the RACS, but due to the fundraising component needed, the Kind Cuts for Kids (KCfK) Foundation was set up independently, and a Management Committee was appointed.

 The first visits under the KCfK banner were conducted in 1993, to Papua New Guinea, in association with an AUSaid funded program, and to Bangladesh, with support and funding assistance from the International Federation of Surgical Colleges, which had recognised a need.
 The CARE Australia collaboration resulted in a reconnaissance visit to Cambodia and then four visits to that country to help support their surgeons in the care of children, including working at the World Vision Hospital and facilitating a scholarship for one of the up-and-coming surgeons.
 Team members have also helped promote surgeons in target countries for scholarships in Australia, following which the trainees have returned to their homelands.